cscart/docs/user_guide/shipping_and_taxes/shipping_methods/disable_shipping.rst

 .. note::

     After that shipping methods will not be required and customers will be able to place an order without selecting a shipping method.
-Also shipping freights will be ignored in this case.
+In this case the shipping freights will also be ignored.